cloudblog004/fantasticfoodies/content/en/posts/886-steps-to-prepare-award-winning-veggie-rice-and-amp-easy-chicken-curry.md

 Day-old cooked rice is best for stir fried rice dishes.
 It&#39;s a little dried out so it doesn&#39;t get clumpy when you return it to heat.
 If you don&#39;t have rice already made and need to make some for this dish.
 Veggie burritos filled with Fajita veggies, rice, beans, avocado, sour-cream and salsa.
 Veg fried rice recipe with easy steps for beginners.

-So that's going to wrap it up for this special food veggie rice &amp; easy chicken curry recipe.
+So that's going to wrap it up for this special food veggie rice & easy chicken curry recipe.
 Thank you very much for reading.
 I am confident you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!